PRosenb/DeepSleepScheduler/README.md

     /**
        return: The milliseconds since startup of the device where the sleep time was added.
-               This value does not consider the time when the CPU is in infinite deep sleep while nothing is in the queue.
+               This value does not consider the time when the CPU is in infinite sleep while nothing is in the queue.
     */
     unsigned long getMillis() const;